 Report launch: Overheated and underprepared — Europeans’ experience of living with climate change

-The European Environment Agency (EEA) and Eurofound explore new research on Europeans’ experience of climate-related impacts, concern about future impacts, and resilience actions taken by households and local authorities in this free online event.
+The European Environment Agency (EEA) and Eurofound explored new research on Europeans’ experience of climate-related impacts, concern about future impacts, and resilience actions taken by households and local authorities in this online event.

 Wednesday, 4 February 2026